Planning Application live

-West Newton A well site in East Yorkshire is the location of a deep well for petroleum exploration and testing.
+West Newton A well site in East Yorkshire is the location of two deep wells for petroleum exploration and testing.

 This wellsite experienced serious problems during testing in summer 2014.